dwmkerr/hacker-laws/README.md

 > "Never attribute to malice that which is adequately explained by stupidity."

-This principal suggests that actions resulting in a negative outcome were not a result of ill will.
+This principle suggests that actions resulting in a negative outcome were not a result of ill will.
 Instead the negative outcome is more likely attributed to those actions and/or the impact being not fully understood.

 ### Hofstadter's Law